 How to dispose of batteries

-Want your county's specific rule + nearest drop-off?
+Want your county's specific battery rule + nearest drop-off?

 Alkaline batteries (AA, AAA, C, D, 9V)

 Modern alkaline batteries no longer contain mercury and are legally trash-safe across the United States (the federal Mercury-Containing and Rechargeable Battery Management Act banned mercury in alkalines in 1996).
-California is the one notable exception — all batteries, including alkaline, are classified as hazardous waste and must be taken to an HHW facility or a participating retailer.
+California is the one notable exception.
+There, all batteries (alkaline included) are classified as hazardous waste and need to go to an HHW facility or a participating retailer.

 Prep: place a piece of clear tape over both terminals of any 9V battery before discarding.
 9V terminals are spaced just close enough to short-circuit against metal in a bin and start a fire.
 Other alkalines (AA/AAA/C/D) do not need taping.